Sign up for AIC 2023 is now closed

-Contact the course convenor if you have questions about the suitability of the course for you.
+Contact the course convener if you have questions about the suitability of the course for you.

 The course is available only to members of the TTC.
 Joining the club is straightforward and the membership cost is $86 (inclusive of $15 joining fee).

 The full course cost is $700.
-This covers accommodation, food and transport for the Snow 1 and 2 weekends, course administration and subsidising our volunteer instructor costs.
+This covers accommodation, food, and transport for the Snow 1 and 2 weekends, course administration and subsidising our volunteer instructor costs.

 The TTC will provide all technical equipment for the course and optional post AIC course trips (axes, crampons etc).
 Students will be required to have appropriate mountain clothing and footwear.

 - Talks are held at Tararua clubrooms, Moncrieff St, Mt Vic.